wlia-code/ServeShop/README.md

 I would like to express my gratitude to several key individuals who have supported me throughout the development of GN-SHOP.

 ### Mentorship
-- **Victor Miclovich**: thanks to Victor for his invaluable guidance and mentorship.
+- **Victor Miclovich**: thanks to Victor for his invaluable guidance and mentorship for pp4 .
+- **David Bowers**: thanks to David for his invaluable guidance and mentorship for pp1 and pp2 and pp3.
 ### Support
 - **Code Institute Student Care**: A special thank you to the Student Care team at [Code Institute](https://codeinstitute.net).